What is performance management?

 What are the dates of the Performance Cycle?

-Are classified employees required to receive a performance review?
+Are staff employees required to receive a performance review?

 Yes.
 Every non-probationary Georgia Tech classified employee should receive a performance review.